UBC-MOAD/docs/python_packaging/pkg_structure.rst

 :file:`envs/` Sub-directory
 ---------------------------

-The :file:`envs/` sub-directory contains at least 3 files that described the `conda environments`_ for the package development and docs building environments.
+The :file:`envs/` sub-directory contains at least 3 files that describe the `conda environments`_ for the package development and docs building environments.

 :file:`environment-dev.yaml` File